The Best Way to Spend 3+ Days in Fiordland National Park and Te Anau

 Morning Hike: Key Summit and View of Lake Marian

 Your first hike of the day will be the Key Summit and View of Lake Marian.
 This hike is part of the Routeburn Track, one of the “Great Hikes of New Zealand”.
 (The Routeburn Track is a 3-day trail through Fiordland National Park that takes you from hut to hut.
 If you want to do this multi-day trek, you will need to reserve your stay in the huts in advance.)
-We recommend doing a different portion of the Routeburn Trek from Queenstown.
+We also recommend doing a day-hike of a different portion of the Routeburn Trek from Queenstown.
 You can read more about that hike here and how to best spend your time in Queenstown.

 Because of the views, at the summit, you will want to do this hike with as little cloud cover as possible.
 The hike is 5.25 miles (8.5 kilometers) and takes between 2.5 and 3 hours.
 Make sure to do the little walks and pathways at the summit to get all the views available to you.